Beat FM 102.5: Target audience

 Targeted to serve all tastes, 102.5 Beat FM airs 24/7 and includes different music genres including Pop, Hip hop, R&B, Rap, Dance, House, Funk, Rock and Trance all delivered in a Top 40 style.
 Its prime target audience is 24-year-old females.
-102.5 Beat FM targets people from the middle and high social classes, males and females, aged between 18-30 who wish to catch up on the latest music.
+102.5 Beat FM targets people from the middle and high social classes, males and females, aged between 18 and 30 who wish to catch up on the latest music.